JamesGower0/ECM-2434/README.md

 pip install opencv-python

+To run the site:
+python manage.py runserver

 To run the tests:
 python manage.py test

-?
-python manage.py makemigrations

-python manage.py migrate